2025–26 UEFA Conference League: League phase

-The Conference League league phase comprises the 24 winners of the Conference League play-off round, as well as 12 losers of the Europa League play-off round.
+The Conference League league phase comprised the 24 winners of the Conference League play-off round, as well as 12 losers of the Europa League play-off round.

 The league phase draw for the 2025–26 UEFA Conference League took place at the Grimaldi Forum in Monaco on 29 August 2025.
 The 36 teams were divided into six pots of six teams each based on their UEFA club coefficient.

 The draw ceremony was held along with the league phase draw for the 2025–26 UEFA Europa League, as a change from the previous season.
 In the previous season's draw the 36 teams were manually drawn one at a time; this season's draw was entirely computer generated with all 36 teams' opponents and home/away locations drawn at once, but revealed pot by pot.
-Each team faces one opponent from each of the six pots, with one home and one away match from each pot pair of Pots 1 and 2, Pots 3 and 4, and Pots 5 and 6.
+Each team faced one opponent from each of the six pots, with one home and one away match from each pot pair of Pots 1 and 2, Pots 3 and 4, and Pots 5 and 6.
 Teams could not face opponents from their own association, and could only be drawn against a maximum of two sides from the same association.

 Crystal Palace, Drita, Hamrun Spartans, KuPS, Rayo Vallecano, Samsunspor, Shelbourne, Shkëndija, Sigma Olomouc and Universitatea Craiova made their debut appearances in a major UEFA competition group or league phase.
 Hamrun Spartans were the first team from Malta to play in a major UEFA competition group stage or league phase.

 A total of 29 national associations were represented in the league phase.
 Poland were the first country to have four clubs play in the Conference League group stage/league phase, and it was also the first time in history that four Polish clubs competed in any edition of a UEFA competition group stage or league phase.

 Table

-The top eight ranked teams will receive a bye to the round of 16.
-The teams ranked from 9th to 24th will contest the knockout phase play-offs, with the teams ranked from 9th to 16th seeded for the draw.
-Teams ranked from 25th to 36th will be eliminated from European competition.
+The top eight ranked teams received a bye directly to the round of 16.
+Teams ranked from 9th to 24th contested the knockout phase play-offs, with the teams ranked from 9th to 16th seeded for the draw, while those ranked 17th to 24th were not.
+Teams ranked from 25th to 36th were eliminated from European competition.